matthew-brett/barts-setup/barts_setup.md

     * If INTERNAL WIRED:
         * USB-A to USB-A HUB.
         * Ethernet from hub to ETHERNET SWITCH
-        * USB-A from USB-A HUB to IPHONE SE lightning.
+        * USB-A from USB-A HUB to IPHONE 8 lightning.
 * IPAD:
     * USB-C HUB:
         * USB-A to USB external sound
         * USB-C to USB-C power adapter
         * If INTERNAL WIRED:
-            * USB-A ethernet adaptor
+            * USB-A Ethernet adaptor
             * Ethernet cable from adaptor to ETHERNET SWITCH
 * IPHONE 12:
     * If INTERNAL WIRED:
-        * Lightning to ethernet / lightning adapter
+        * Lightning to Ethernet / lightning adapter
         * Ethernet / lightning adapter to ETHERNET SWITCH
-        * Ethernet / lighning adaptor to USB-A power on extension block.
+        * Ethernet / lightning adaptor to USB-A power on extension block.
     * If FULL WIFI:
-        * Lighning to USB-A power on extension block.
+        * Lightning to USB-A power on extension block.
-* IPHONE SE:
+* IPHONE 8:
     * If INTERNAL WIRED:
         * Lightning to USB-A on USB-A HUB on MACBOOK.
     * If FULL WIFI: